What is iron ore?

 How is iron ore mined?

-Iron ore undergoes a series of processes from pit to port before export.
+From pit to port, our iron ore undergoes a series of processes before export.

 - Once the ideal site has been chosen, the ore is drilled and blasted.

-- It is transported to the primary crusher for processing.
+- It is then transported to the primary crusher for processing.

 - The crushed ore is sorted over screens and resized to different specifications, such as lump and fines products.